-- Over 30% of Arenac County 9th and 11th grade students reported riding in a vehicle driven by someone who had been drinking one or more times during the past 30 days.
+- Over 30% of Arenac County 9th and 11th grade students reported having at least one of alcohol during the past 30 days

 The Arenac Drug and Alcohol Containment Task Force deals with four core measures: alcohol, tobacco, marijuana and prescription drugs.

 What are the common misconceptions about prescription drug abuse?

 There’s a reason that prescription drugs are intended to be taken under the direction of a doctor: if used improperly they can be dangerous.
 Teens are making the decision to abuse prescription medicines based on misinformation.
 In fact, many people think that abusing prescription drugs is safer than abusing illicit drugs such as heroin.
 As the facts will tell you, prescription drugs can have dangerous short- and long-term health consequences when used incorrectly or by someone other than for whom they were intended.